saintaardvark/landle/README.md

 Then just run "landle".
 It'll download the info it needs from Github, create the directories under repodir, and clone or pull as necessary.

+Additional options:

+    -d	Work on already-downloaded test data only (see below) -v	Be verbose.
+    -n	Testing only: show what clone/pull/mkdir operations would happen.
+    -h	Help

+## Test data

+If you want to use test data for working offline, fetch it like so:

+    wget https://api.github.com/users/[username]/starred -O user.starred.json
+    wget https://api.github.com/users/[username]/repos -O user.repos.json

+Then supply the "-d" option.

 ## Dependencies

 Perl, plus the following non-base modules: